 \section{Optimality conditions for an optimal control in feedback form}

 With the ingredients indicated at the end of the Introduction, we would like to prove the following optimality criterium.
-The first statements correspond to having no restriction set $\bK$ for the control.
+We start with the easier situation having no restriction set $\bK$ for the control.